 7. if applicable, a statement that the licensee’s reporting to NMMSS was reviewed in accordance with the procedures described in 07-09 and Enclosure 7; and,

-8. for inspection with no violations, the inspector should inspection record (e.g., NRC Form 591M Part 3 or Enclosure ) the licensee’s implementation of security requirements.
+8. for inspections that include a review of Part 37 requirements with no violations, the inspector should include in a non-publicly available inspection record (e.g., NRC Form 591M Part 3 or Enclosure 6) describing the licensee’s implementation of security requirements.

 The inspector must document findings with enough detail to make it clear what requirement was violated, how it was violated, who violated the requirement (use titles only, names should be avoided, if possible), and when it was violated (including dates, or period of time of non-compliance, if known).
 If the licensee provides immediate or long term corrective action for the violation, this information should also be included as part of the inspection record.

-Any subsequent inspector should be able to refer to the inspection record to prepare for an inspection to easily determine what corrective actions were taken, and why a violation was not cited.
+Any subsequent inspector should be able to refer to the inspection record to prepare for an inspection to easily determine what corrective actions were taken, and why a non-cited violation was not cited.

 All inspection documentation shall be filed in the licensee’s docket file.
 For medical events, the narrative report must follow the guidance in Management Directive 8.10.
 Additional guidance on inspection reports can be found in IMC 0610, “Inspection Reports.”
 Narrative inspection reports may be used to document other types of inspections at the discretion of regional management.